跳转到内容

 • Build custom tooling that needs to control resources

 The most common scenario is to call commands from within other custom command implementations.
-The ExecuteCommandContext provides access to the IServiceProvider, which you can use to retrieve the ResourceCommandService.
+In C#, use ExecuteCommandContext.ServiceProvider to retrieve the ResourceCommandService.
+In TypeScript, resolve the service from the AppHost execution context before registering the command, then capture it in the callback.

 The following example shows how to create a custom command that executes other commands.
 In this case, a “reset-all” command clears the cache and restarts a database: